avivharuzi/supermarket/README.md

-# supermarket
+# Supermarket

-a shopping store application of supermarket with node.js mongodb and angular 5
+A shopping store application of supermarket build with Node.js, MongoDB and Angular 5.